The Role of Analytics in Optimizing Social Media Integration

 Tools / materials needed

-• Native platform analytics (Meta Insights, X Analytics, LinkedIn Analytics).
+• Use native platform analytics like Meta Insights, X Analytics, and LinkedIn Analytics.

-• Event instrumentation (Amplitude or Mixpanel) for behavioral tracking.
+• Utilize a central analytics hub such as Google Analytics 4, Sprout Social, or Hootsuite.
+Event instrumentation (Amplitude or Mixpanel) for behavioral tracking.

 Start by separating analytics into types so measurement aligns with business decisions.
 Each type answers a different question and demands different instrumentation and cadence.